A guide to corporate travel policies

 Why create a business travel policy?

-Clear guidelines means fairness for all.
+Clear guidelines mean fairness for all.

 Travel policies aren’t just rules, rules, rules.
 They shouldn’t cause frustration and eye rolls.
 Rather, travel policies can positively impact both travelers and business.
 Here’s how: